SotirisSid/TennisClub_database/README.md

 # TennisClub_database
 A python application that uses a tennis club database to make reservations

-There is a menu function that displays all the available choices a user has You can register as a member in the database (as a subscriber or as a guest) You can register an instructor
+There is a menu function that displays all the available choices a user has \n You can register as a member in the database (as a subscriber or as a guest) You can register an instructor
 You can make a reservation